camunda/camunda-bpm-platform/distro/run/README.md

 * The `spring-boot-maven-plugin` provides a `fatjar`.
 It also packages dependencies with a `provided` scope.
 We needed to explicitly exclude all of the `webapps` dependencies since we optionally include them if the user wants the Camunda Webapps loaded.
+* Enabling CORS is not straight-forward.
+The officially documented techniques to enable CORS as well as a filter-based approach failed to attach the necessary response headers